microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-ecan-rtr/README.md

 ![image](../images/microchip.jpg)

-## TRANSMITTING A REMOTE MESSAGE FROM CAN1 AND REQUESTING TX FROM CAN2
+## Transmitting a Remote message from CAN1 and requesting TX from CAN2

 ## Description: